betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 <!-- We encourage fellows to attend the [Exascale Computing Project Annual Meeting](http://www.ecpannualmeeting.com), to be held spring 2022. -->
 We will encourage fellows to attend a well-known conference with high community visibility.
-This venue for the 2024 Fellowship class is TBD.
+This venue for the 2024 Fellowship class will the [US Research Software Engineer Association Conference](https://us-rse.org/usrse24/), October 15--17 in Albuquerque NM.

 ### Are there restrictions on who can apply for a BSSw Fellowship?